MicrosoftEdge/WebView2Feedback/specs/Workers.md

 ===

 # Background
-Currently, WebView2 lacks comprehensive APIs for developers to fully utilize workers, leading to increased load on the main thread, offloading to native, or forking your web app for WebView2 scenarios.
+Currently, although workers can be used in web content in WebView2, WebView2 lacks comprehensive WebView2 APIs for developers to fully utilize workers, leading to increased load on the main thread, offloading to native, or forking your web app for WebView2 scenarios.
 To address this, the WebView2 team is introducing support for worker scenarios.
 This enhancement allows WebView2 users to interact with Web Workers from native apps, bypassing the JavaScript